2020–21 Moçambola

 The 2020/21 Moçambola is the 43nd season of Moçambola, the top-tier football league in Mozambique.
-The 2020/21 season started on January 16, 2021 and is in progress.
+The 2020/21 season started on January 16, 2021.

 ENH changed name to Associação Desportiva Vilanculo during the season.

 After the 4th round, due to the worsening of the COVID-19 pandemic in the country, the competition was stopped and postponed for three months.